 We believe the colour grey provides a neutral backdrop and can be teamed with almost any secondary colour so here are few examples from our team:

 Yellow can be the ultimate mood booster and will give a room an instant lift, while grey acts as a stark contrast, helping to tone down the bright yellow.
 That’s why yellow and grey are a match made in heaven!

 Whether you prefer vibrant citrus shades or the deep muted mustard tones, you will be sure to find a grey that compliments yellow beautifully in our Essex showroom.
-If you are using this colour combination in a bedroom, choose a feature wall in a dark rich mustard yellow with pale grey bedding and mustard scatter cushions to give an elegant, chic look.
+If you are using this colour combination in a bedroom; choose a feature wall in a dark rich mustard yellow with pale grey bedding and mustard to scatter cushions to give an elegant; chic look.

 GREY AND BLUE

 It has been said that blue and grey are best friends.
 They compliment each other, almost blending into one another.
 However, when dark grey is combined with deep petrol and navy blue, it creates a brilliantly moody atmosphere.
 Lighter shades of blue and grey will give the room an elegant and soothing feel.

 For example, when using these two shades in a kitchen, a pale grey will give you the perfect backdrop for a deep navy island.
 Alternatively, try having base units in a dark blue with a pale grey on the wall cabinets.